Cave Babies Don't Cry - Notes on Paleo Parenting

 In a cave-dwelling society our mothers would be closer and knowledge could be shared more easily from generation to generation.
 We could have the village they say we need to raise our children.

 Have you noticed that the passing down of knowledge from mother to daughter is not as natural as it used to be?
 We are having our babies later and later and the extended generational gap is making it more difficult for our mothers to recall what we were really like as infants.
 Their advice can be outdated and/or difficult to recall… Instead we rely much more heavily on the shared cultural knowledge of our contemporaries on the internet.

 Paleo parents would have to be creative.
 Rather than buy the latest toys, books and DVDs for children, parents would have to be resourceful and find things for their children to use with their imagination.
 A stick and some sand, some stones to stack or some leaves to sort would have to do.
-Discovery learning would be front and centre.

 Activities in nature are free and are often the most stimulating.
 Puddle jumping, stone throwing, sand drawing, leaf collecting, flower colour-sorting, stone stacking, mud smooshing, shadow making…

 As an aside: Browsing pinterest recently I found a shaving foam painting activity.
 Armed with a can of shaving foam and a hose, I let my two year old paint on the windows and then wash it off.
 I supervised from inside where I was safe from getting squirted and it struck me that his little hand movements combined with the hand-prints he was enjoying making were not altogether unlike cave painting…